instaclustr/terraform-provider-instaclustr/docs/data-sources/kafka_connect_mirror_v2_instance.md

 <br>Detailed list of Connectors for the mirror.<br><br>
 *___rename_mirrored_topics___*<br>
 <ins>Type</ins>: boolean, read-only<br>
-<br>Whether to rename topics as they are mirrored, by prefixing the sourceClusterAlias to the topic name.<br><br>
+<br>Whether to rename topics as they are mirrored, by prefixing the sourceCluster.alias to the topic name.<br><br>
 *___max_tasks___*<br>
 <ins>Type</ins>: integer, read-only<br>
 <br>Maximum number of tasks for Kafka Connect to use.
 Should be greater than 0.<br><br>